ArendPeter/JavaGuide/mydoc/2b_UnderstandTheCode.md

 ## 2.2.4 Methods

-So we're not going to be working with methods in great detail until Chapter 6 but until then I want you to have a working understanding of them to let's take care of that now.
+So we're not going to be working with methods in great detail until Chapter 6 but until then I want you to have a working understanding of them, so let's take care of that now.

 A method (which is pretty much the same as a function if you're familiar with that terminology) is a piece of code that does stuff.
 You can make use of the code by calling the method and that looks like this.